Computer Security for Kids — Stay Safe in the Digital World!

 Stay Safe in the Digital World!

-Security means keeping your computer, phone, and online stuff safe from bad things, like viruses or sneaky people.
+Security means keeping your computer, phone, and online stuff safe from bad things — like viruses or sneaky people trying to steal your information.

 🏰 For Little Ones (6–10)